Supplemental Security Income Lawyers

 Adults who have never worked (or who worked very little) may be eligible for SSI benefits if they are 18 years or older, are seriously disabled, are not currently receiving disability benefits based on their work history, and have a low income and few resources.
 If you're wondering if you qualify for SSI benefits there are few things to consider before you apply.

 In order to be considered disabled, you must be unable to perform any substantial gainful activity because of your disability, and your disability must be expected to either result in death or last for at least 12 months in a row.

 Many people who receive SSI as adults either did not pay into the social security system before becoming disabled, or have been disabled since childhood with impairments like total deafness or blindness.

 SSI Benefits For Disabled Children

-You may be wondering does my child qualify for social security disability benefits?
-This is a common question among parents with children who hve disabilities.
+You may be wondering does my child qualify for Social Security disability benefits?
+This is a common question among parents with children who have disabilities.
 A child is considered disabled by the Social Security Administration (SSA) if he or she has a physical or mental impairment that results in severe functional limitations, and the child's condition is expected to last for at least 12 months or result in death.